techx/qstack/README.md

 ```
 Dev Containers: Open Folder in Container
 ```

+If you have a Windows, you might run into a error creating the dev container due to differences between Windows and Linux.
+Navigate to `devcontainer_setup.sh` and change the end of line sequence for the file from CRLF to LF.
+Save your changes and rebuild the container.

 > Note: It can take a few minutes to provision the container if it is your first time starting it up.

 ## Development